Updated: May 7

 Express - Invite the kids to express their elevated product of the mind: Show their game, or present a speech of one sentence.
 Tell the other kids or adults in the room that being an audience is participatory.
 Thanking and showing appreciation are highly acclaimed ways of taking part in a community that is productive.
 It's like going to a concert.
 At the end we applaud.
 That is our way to take part in the creation by the artist.
 We need that as much as he/she does.
 Your role is to show how much you enjoy the kid expressing and the others responding.

 Note that jealousy can hinder such a process.
 Never be angry or happy with one kid.
 Always remember that other eyes are watching, not saying anything.
 For example, when kids quarrel, listen and give constructive feedback to each.
-When there is something you want to praise, find a way to compliment the others for their contribution.
+When there is something you want to praise, find a way to compliment the others for their contribution, too.

 May creative imagination be your key to a communicative and caring environment,